Pepe Ozan: Films

 In 2002 Pepe Ozan and Melitta Tchaicovsky directed this 58 minute documentary, Ganga Ma, a Pilgrimage to the Source, following the holy pilgrimage of the Hindus from the Bay of Bengal up to the Himalayan glaciers through the Ganges River.
 The film received the following awards: Award Winner - Best Documentary, Taos Film Festival 2002, Award Winner - Director's Citation Black Maria Film Festival 2002, Official Selection - Santa Cruz Film Festival 2002, Official Selection - Latino International Film Festival 2002, Official Selection Kathmandu International Mountain Film Festival.

 In 2004 Pepe Ozan and Melitta Tchaicovsky directed a 54-minute documentary, Jaisalmer Ayo, Gateway of the Gypsies, capturing the lives and travels of vanishing nomadic communities from the Thar Desert and exploring their ancestral links with the European Roma or Gypsies.
 It received the Best Documentary award at the San Francisco Video Fest 2004 and appeared at many film festivals.

 Julio Ozan Lavoisier Pepe's brother, Julio Ozan Lavoisier, writer and philosopher, had studied the culture of India for many years.
 Pepe Ozan had already made two documentaries in India, the first entitled Jaisalmer Ayo!
 (2004) and the second Ganga Ma (2001).
 The brothers decided to unite in order the express in audiovisual form Indian tradition and culture.
 The documentary feature: "The Hindus" was created.
 As of 2014, editing continued on the film.

+Death

+In March 2013, Ozan lost his art studio in San Francisco, and shortly after he decided to move back to his family home in Argentina.
+He ended up with an intestinal infection and in the Argentine hospital he was diagnosed with cancer.
+He died on 8 April 2013, at the age of 73.